UTEP-Parallel-Computing/parallel-computing-matrix-multiply-LXvsqz/Report.md

 Thankfully the different functions provided in matrixUtils.py saved me from the headache of things such as printing only a certain amount of the array.
 For the parallel part of the lab, figuring out the correct format to create a shared array was a problem.
 Though this is very very simple, I kept getting simple errors pertaining to the dytpe.
 I overcame this by following the word doc provided.
 Another problem I had was making sure that i was using pyMP the correct way.
 It felt a little simple so i thought I was messing up somewhere.
 After meeting with Professor Pruitt, I had a clear understanding of what exactly was happening with the threads being spawned.
 I am unsure if i am timing the computation the correct way, I did not get the chance to ask.
 Lastly this assignment took me a total of 3-4 hours to complete.

-Overall, this assignment helped me see how slow computations can be when we do this lab in the traditional, non parallel way.
+Overall, this assignment helped me "get my feet wet" in the parallel world.
+It was very interesting to see how we could use multiple threads to handle the computations for a shared memory array.
+I would love to make sure I timed the computations the correct way with Professor Pruit.
+Other than that, I felt like learned and understood a great deal from both parts of the assignemnt.

 -------------